 Without

-: It helps you control the order of component rendering more precisely.
-For example, if you want all components to render together only after all are ready, you can setrevealOrder="together"
+SuspenseList: It helps you control the order of component rendering more precisely.
+For example, if you want all components to render together only after all are ready, you can setrevealOrder="together".When to Use

 In React, an Error Boundary is a component that catches JavaScript errors anywhere in its child component tree, logs those errors, and displays a fallback UI instead of crashing the entire component tree.
 Error boundaries help ensure that the rest of the application remains functional even if one paRead more